Skip to Main Content

 • Your completed form

-If you are a member of a US Government Trusted Traveler Program such as TSA PreCheck, Global Entry or Nexus, visit the Homeland Security website for further details on updating these ID cards.
+• If you are a member of a Government Trusted Traveler Program such as TSA PreCheck, Global Entry or Nexus, visit the Homeland Security website for further details on updating these ID cards.

 Name Change Checklist

-Once you have a certified copy of your marriage certificate, your updated Social Security card, and a new driver's license and/or passport, you'll be armed with new ID cards to look after changing your name with other companies and services.
+Once you have a certified copy of your marriage certificate, your updated Social Security Card and a new driver's license and passport, you can start changing your name with companies and services like your bank account, credit card and payroll.
 Here's a name change checklist of all the usual places you'll need to notify.
 Supplement this list with any additional spots where your maiden name appears, and don't forget to share the news with your social circle by sending out wedding announcement cards.
 (Bonus: Here's How to Change Your Last Name on Email and Social Media.)

 Checklist of items to change name on after wedding